-In addition to the TART trails, there’s the Grand Traverse County Natural Education Reserve, a 420-acre tract with nearly 7 miles of improved trails along the Boardman River with boardwalks, bridges and scenic overlooks.
-And the Grand Traverse Commons Natural Area, on the site of the former Northern Michigan Asylum, includes over 300 acres of trails that can easily be accessed from six different trailheads.
+In addition to the TART trails, there’s the Grand Traverse County Natural Education Reserve, a 505-acre tract with nearly 7 miles of improved trails along the Boardman River with boardwalks, bridges and scenic overlooks.
+And the Grand Traverse Commons Natural Area, on the site of the former Northern Michigan Asylum, includes several trails that can easily be accessed from six different trailheads (here’s a park map).

 Get the most out of your cross country ski with these tips from Northern Michigan coaches.

-The nearby Timber Ridge RV Resort & Campground maintains its own 5K groomed trail system – it’s lighted at night, which is a nice plus.
+Nearby Timber Ridge RV Resort & Campground maintains its own 5K groomed trail system—it’s lit at night, which is a nice plus.
 (There’s a fee for using it.)
 What’s more, the Timber Ridge trails link up to the 60 kilometers of Vasa Pathway trails in the nearby Pere Marquette State Forest.

 Farther east is one of the area’s most popular Nordic ski areas, the Sand Lakes Quiet Area, a 2,800-acre nature reserve that’s off-limits to motorized vehicles of any kind, with 11 miles of trails that meander through beautiful oak-pine forest and around five small jewel-like lakes.
 The trails provide a great opportunity for viewing deer, turkeys, squirrels, woodland songbirds and other wildlife.

-Take a minute to sit back and experience the Vasa trail on a gorgeous winter day.
+Take a minute to sit back and experience the Vasa Pathway on a gorgeous winter day.